220328-uta-sh-net-ext/James-Aluoch/README.md

 IList<string> list = strArray.ToList<string>(); // converts array into list
  ```

-  **Cast
+  **Cast**
  - Cast does the same thing as AsEnumerable<T>.
 It cast the source object into IEnumerable<T>.

-  ^^Concatenation
+  ^^Concatenation**
   -The concatenation is a process in which one sequence is appended into another sequence.
 In LINQ, the concatenation operation contains only one
   -operator that is known as Concat.
 It is used to append two same types of sequences or collections and return a new sequence or collection.
-  ** Aggregation
+  ** Aggregation**
   -In LINQ, aggregation functions are those functions which are used to calculate a single value from the collection of the values.

- ** Following is the list of the methods that are used to perform aggregation operations:
+ ** Following is the list of the methods that are used to perform aggregation operations:**

--1 Aggregate	-It performs, a custom aggregation operation on the values of a collection.
+- 1 Aggregate	-It performs, a custom aggregation operation on the values of a collection.
--2 Average	-It calculates the average value of a collection of values.
+- 2 Average	-It calculates the average value of a collection of values.
--3 Count	-It counts the elements in a collection, optionally only those elements that satisfy a predicate function.
+- 3 Count	-It counts the elements in a collection, optionally only those elements that satisfy a predicate function.
--4 LongCount-	It counts the elements in a large collection, optionally only those elements that satisfy a predicate function.
+- 4 LongCount-	It counts the elements in a large collection, optionally only those elements that satisfy a predicate function.
--5 Max	-It determines the maximum value in a collection.
+- 5 Max	-It determines the maximum value in a collection.
- -6 Min-	It determines the minimum value in a collection.
+ - 6 Min-	It determines the minimum value in a collection.
--7 Sum	-It calculates the sum of the values in a collection.
+- 7 Sum	-It calculates the sum of the values in a collection.
-  ##Quantifiers operations
+  ##Quantifiers operations**
-  **What are Quantifiers operations?
+  **What are Quantifiers operations?**
   -In LINQ, quantifier operators are used to returning a boolean value which shows that whether some or all elements satisfies the given condition.
-  **There are 3 Quantifiers operations that can be used in LINQ:
+  **There are 3 Quantifiers operations that can be used in LINQ:**
 -  1 All – used to determine whether all the elements in a sequence satisfy a condition.
 -  2 Any - used to determine whether any elements in a sequence satisfy a condition.
 -  3 Contains - used to determine whether a sequence contains a specified element.

-**Partition Operations
+**Partition Operations**
   -Partitioning in LINQ refers to the operation of dividing an input sequence into two sections, without rearranging the elements, and then returning one of the sections.
   -Examples are:
-  -1 Skip-Skips some specified number of elements within a sequence and returns the remaining ones
+  - 1 Skip-Skips some specified number of elements within a sequence and returns the remaining ones
-  -2 SkipWhile-Same as that of Skip with the only exception that number of elements to skip are specified by a Boolean condition
+  - 2 SkipWhile-Same as that of Skip with the only exception that number of elements to skip are specified by a Boolean condition
-  -3 Take-Take a specified number of elements from a sequence and skip the remaining ones
+  - 3 Take-Take a specified number of elements from a sequence and skip the remaining ones
-  -4 TakeWhile-Same as that of Take except the fact that number of elements to take are specified by a Boolean condition
+  - 4 TakeWhile-Same as that of Take except the fact that number of elements to take are specified by a Boolean condition
-  **Generation Operations
+  **Generation Operations**
   -LINQ includes generation operators DefaultIfEmpty, Empty, Range & Repeat.
 The Empty, Range & Repeat methods are
   -not extension methods for IEnumerable or IQueryable but they are simply static methods defined in a static class Enumerable.
   -Examples
-  -1 DefaultIfEmpty	-When applied to an empty sequence, generate a default element within a sequence
+  - 1 DefaultIfEmpty	-When applied to an empty sequence, generate a default element within a sequence
-  -2 Empty-Returns an empty sequence of values and is the most simplest generational operator
+  - 2 Empty-Returns an empty sequence of values and is the most simplest generational operator
-  -3 Range-Generates a collection having a sequence of integers or numbers
+  - 3 Range-Generates a collection having a sequence of integers or numbers
-  -4 Repeat-Generates a sequence containing repeated values of a specific length
+  - 4 Repeat-Generates a sequence containing repeated values of a specific length

- **Set Operations
+ **Set Operations **
   -Set operations in LINQ refer to query operations that produce a result set that is based on the presence or absence of equivalent
   -elements within the same or separate collections (or sets)
   -Examples
-  -1 Distinct-	Results a list of unique values from a collection by filtering duplicate data if any
+  - 1 Distinct-	Results a list of unique values from a collection by filtering duplicate data if any
- -2 Except	-Compares the values of two collections and return the ones from one collection who are not in the other collection
+ - 2 Except	-Compares the values of two collections and return the ones from one collection who are not in the other collection
--3 Intersect-	Returns the set of values found to be identical in two separate collections
+- 3 Intersect-	Returns the set of values found to be identical in two separate collections
--4 Union-	Combines content of two different collections into a single list that too without any duplicate content
+- 4 Union-	Combines content of two different collections into a single list that too without any duplicate content

-  **Equality
+  **Equality**
  ##What are Equality?
   -In LINQ, the equality operation contains only one operator that is known as SequenceEqual.
 It is used to check whether the given elements in
   -the sequence or ---collection are equal or not.
 If the given sequences or collections are equal then it returns true otherwise return false.

-  **Element Operators
+  **Element Operators**
   -In LINQ, element operators are used to returning the first and last element of the list or single element from the collection or a specific element based on the index value from the collection.
-  -There are eight types of element operators in LINQ.
+  **There are eight types of element operators in LINQ.**
--1 ElementAt
+- 1 ElementAt
--2 ElementAtOrDefault.
+- 2 ElementAtOrDefault.
--3 First.
+- 3 First.
--4 FirstOrDefault.
+- 4 FirstOrDefault.
--5 Single.
+- 5 Single.
--6 SingleOrDefault.
+- 6 SingleOrDefault.
--7 Last.
+- 7 Last.
--8 LastOrDefault.
+- 8 LastOrDefault.